nina-rafieifar/gousto-react-test/README.md

 * `yarn install` - installing dependencies
 * `yarn start` - starting the app in dev mode
+* `yarn start-windows` - starting the app in dev mode on windows
 * `yarn build` - build the production artifacts
 * `yarn test` - running the tests